 ODU Police Department is a service oriented, nationally, and internationally accredited and state certified law enforcement agency.
-ODU Police officers are committed to providing professional police and safety services to the university community and to the residents within the concurrent patrol area.
+ODU Police officers are committed to providing professional police and safety services to the university community.
 The department operates twenty-four hours a day, seven days a week.
-The average daily population served by the ODUPD is 50,000 including students, faculty, staff, visitors, and community members living within the concurrent jurisdiction.
 The department proactively addresses safety and security-related issues and educates members of our university community regarding their role in maintaining a safe campus environment.
-The University's main campus is known to be safe; however, it is in an urban area not completely free from criminal activity.
-Members of the campus community are encouraged to use common sense in making decisions that may affect their personal safety.
 The ODU police department has implemented a multitude of safety and security initiatives; however, the most extensive plan cannot succeed without the awareness and cooperation of those who work, study, and live on our campuses.